MACD: Multi-Agent Clinical Diagnosis with Self-Learned Knowledge for LLM: Acknowledgements

 \section{Acknowledgements}

-We would like to express our gratitude to Xin Li for his contributions in the presentation of experimental data, provision of medical references, and proofreading of article content.
-Thank you for Chunjiang Wang's comments on the description of the supplementary materials section.
+We would like to express our gratitude to Xin Li for her contributions in the presentation of experimental data, provision of medical references, and proofreading of article content.
+We thank Chunjiang Wang for his comments on the description of the supplementary materials section.

-This work is supported by the Natural Science Foundation of China under Grants 62271465, 62402473, the Suzhou Basic Research Program under Grant SYG202338, Jiangsu Funding Program for Excellent Postdoctoral Talent, and the China Postdoctoral Science Foundation under Grant 2024M763178.
+This work is supported by the Natural Science Foundation of China under Grants 62271465, 62402473, and 62502490; the National Key R\&D Program of China under Grant 2025YFC3408300; the Natural Science Foundation of Jiangsu Province under Grant BK20250496; the Suzhou Basic Research Program under Grant SYG202338; Jiangsu Funding Program for Excellent Postdoctoral Talent, and the China Postdoctoral Science Foundation under Grant 2024M763178.

-\section{Author Contributions}
+\section{Author contributions}

 W.L., R.Y., and X.Z. are the main designers and executors of the study and the manuscript.
 They have accessed and verified the data and share the first authorship.
 K.Z. and S. Kevin Z. conceive the original idea and provide supervision on the methodological design and content development of the paper.
 They also review and revise the manuscript and make the final decision on submission.
-W.W., C.L., Z.J., H.Z., J.L., M.L., and W.C. provide expert medical guidance and contributed the clinical evaluation results from human physicians.
+W.W., C.L., Z.J., H.Z., J.L., M.L., and W.C. provide expert medical guidance and contribute the clinical evaluation results from human physicians.
 Z.J. participates in the writing of the introduction section of the paper and provides some revision suggestions for the results.
 All authors have read and approved the final version of the manuscript.